d0rich/d0rich.github.io/content/projects/dorich-site-v2.md

 You cannot try most of the functionality, since it is related to data editing and is available only to me.
-However, be sure everything is beautifully done :).
+However, be sure everything is beautifully done.

 This is the project in which I put the most of my heart.
 I am constantly improving it, so the project completion date will change.
 When writing new functionality, I try to use some new technology for myself, so as not to stand still.
-And of course I try to make it comfortable, I hope you felt it :).
+And of course I try to make it comfortable, I hope you felt it.

 P.S.
-You are on this site right now :).
+You are on this site right now.